npsot_bluebonnet_full_color

 Comments

-Blooms January-December, depending on region.
-Sprawling plant great for filling in garden spaces.
+Blooms January-December, depending on the region.
+Low growing, with sprawling stems.
 Rounded, hairy leaves are deeply lobed.
-The purple flowers have a white spot at the base of their five, maroon petals.
-Flowers close in the evening. open in the morning and remain closed after pollination.
-Winecup is susceptible to a rust during wet seasons.
-Larval Host: Gray Hairstreak, Painted Lady.
+Flowers are cup shaped with five maroon petals.
+Flowers close in the evening, open in the morning, and remain closed after pollination.
+The fruit is a many chambered capsule called a schizocarp.
+Larval host: Gray Hairstreak, Painted Lady.

 References